Integer factorization: Prime decomposition

 By the fundamental theorem of arithmetic, every positive integer has a unique prime factorization.
 (By convention, 1 is the empty product.)
 Testing whether the integer is prime can be done in polynomial time, for example, by the AKS primality test.
 If composite, however, the polynomial time tests give no insight into how to obtain the factors.

 Given a general algorithm for integer factorization, any integer can be factored into its constituent prime factors by repeated application of this algorithm.
 The situation is more complicated with special-purpose factorization algorithms, whose benefits may not be realized as well or even at all with the factors produced during decomposition.
 For example, if n = 171 × p × q where p < q are very large primes, trial division will quickly produce the factors 3 and 19 but will take p divisions to find the next factor.
 As a contrasting example, if n is the product of the primes 13729, 1372933, and 18848997161, where 13729 × 1372933 = 18848997157, Fermat's factorization method will begin with ⌈√n⌉ = 18848997159 which immediately yields b = √a^{2} − n = √4 = 2 and hence the factors a − b = 18848997157 and a + b = 18848997161.
 While these are easily recognized as composite and prime respectively, Fermat's method will take much longer to factor the composite number because the starting value of ⌈√18848997157⌉ = 137292 for a is a factor of 10 from 1372933.

 Current state of the art

 Among the b-bit numbers, the most difficult to factor in practice using existing algorithms are those semiprimes whose factors are of similar size.
 For this reason, these are the integers used in cryptographic applications.

 In 2019, a 240-digit (795-bit) number (RSA-240) was factored by a team of researchers including Paul Zimmermann, utilizing approximately 900 core-years of computing power.
 These researchers estimated that a 1024-bit RSA modulus would take about 500 times as long.

-The largest such semiprime yet factored was RSA-250, an 829-bit number with 250 decimal digits, in February 2020.
-The total computation time was roughly 2700 core-years of computing using Intel Xeon Gold 6130 at 2.1 GHz.
+The largest such semiprime yet factored was RSA-260, an 862-bit number with 260 decimal digits, in September 2026.
+The total computation time was roughly 4,900 GPU-days using a GPU-accelerated implementation of the general number field sieve.
 Like all recent factorization records, this factorization was completed with a highly optimized implementation of the general number field sieve run on hundreds of machines.